theia-ozcar-is/sensorthings-guidelines/README.md

 Theia/OZCAR pivot model provided by producer before to be denomarlised and inserted into the database : https://theia-ozcar.gricad-pages.univ-grenoble-alpes.fr/doc-producer/_downloads/03e6d970af026bceba4551f485518519/ClassDiagramPivotFormatV1.1.pdf

 Beware that "Observation" of in the pivot model really is more like a Datastream in SensorThing !
 With the constraints defined by our Pivot model, We will have - 1 to 1 relations between Datastream, Thing, Location, ObservedProperty and Sensor.
-Datasets with multiple additional values ((examples: uncertainties, errors, parameter values related to instrumentation...) may be mapped to MultiDatastreams.
+Datasets with multiple additional values (examples: uncertainties, errors, parameter values related to instrumentation...) may be mapped to MultiDatastreams.
-Specific properties and mapping can be “documented” in the serverSettings object returned when a GET is sent to the endpoint.
-See also serverSettings.conformance.
-In Theia/OZCAR observation data, sensor can change along time for a same ObservedProperty.
-A different datastream will have to be considered related to the same thing and the same ObservedProperty.

 #### Datastream

 Examples:
-* BRGM hydrométrie France : https://sta4hydrometry.brgm-rec.fr/FROST-Server/v1.1/Sensors(2)/Datastreams
+* French national surface quantity monitoring - BRGM (prototype): https://sta4hydrometry.brgm-rec.fr/FROST-Server/v1.1/Sensors(2)/Datastreams

 M = Mandatory, O = optional